domainmod/userguide/docs/data-warehouse.md

 3. Click the **Add Web Server** button.

-4. Enter your server's details and then click the **Add Server** button.
+4. Enter your web server's details and then click the **Add Server** button.

+    **NOTE:** When adding your server you will be asked for either an API Token or a Remote Access Key/Hash, which can be found in your WHM.
+The Remote Access Key/Hash will be getting removed from WHM in version 68 though, so if your WHM already supports the API Token that's what you should use.

 Building The Data Warehouse
 ---------------------------